-Please note: students completing only a Graduate Certificate are not eligible for financial aid.
+Please note: students completing only a graduate certificate are not eligible for financial aid.

-The Core Disciplines of Public Health certificate is administered by the College of Human Medicine and is available as an elective certificate to students who are enrolled in masters or doctoral degree programs at Michigan State University.
+The Core Disciplines of Public Health certificate is administered by the College of Human Medicine and is available as an elective certificate to students who are enrolled in a master or doctoral degree programs at Michigan State University.
 A student earning their MPH degree is not eligible to enroll in this certificate.

-An MSU graduate student interested in one of the Graduate Certificates must contact the Program in Public Health.
-With the approval of the department, school or college that administers the student's primary degree program, courses used to satisfy the requirements for the certificate may also be used to satisfy the requirements for the master's or doctoral degree.
-Adding the Graduate Certificate to the student's program of study must be approved by the student's primary advisor.
-More information about each Graduate Certificate offered by the Program in Public Health can be found at: http://publichealth.msu.edu/pph/index.php/graduate-studies?id=17
+An MSU graduate student interested in one of the graduate certificates must apply to the graduate certificate program following the application process noted on the Division of Public Health website.

+With the approval of the department, school, or college that administers the student's primary degree program, courses used to satisfy the requirements for the certificate may also be used to satisfy the requirements for the master or doctoral degree.
+Adding the graduate certificate to the student's program of study must be approved by the student's primary advisor.
+More information about each graduate certificate offered by the Division of Public Health can be found at: http://publichealth.msu.edu/pph/index.php/graduate-studies?id=17.